 When I had my next procedure he remembered me from that first encounter.
 He was so glad that I was OK and just coming in for reconstruction.
 Being alone and being afraid was a huge challenge for me.
 It was something different.
 It was a challenge I have never faced before.
 This wasn’t me walking into a crime scene.
 It wasn’t I’m looking for a perpetrator who committed a heinous crime.
 It was me facing a surgery that was going to keep me alive.
 Keep me here for my children, my husband, and my family and friends... and you know what?
 I got this!!
 I did have it.
 I found a strength I didn’t know existed and I survived.

 I was 20 years old when I had my daughter.
 After that my breasts were never the same.
-I felt like they looked like the breast of a 90-year-old woman.
+I felt like they looked like the breasts of a 90-year-old woman.
 I was always self-conscious of how I looked naked.
 Buying clothes was never fun for me anymore.
 I couldn't wear fun shirts like halter tops or off the shoulder.
-I started sleeping in a bra even night to help secure my breast.
+I started sleeping in a bra every night to help secure my breasts.
 I always felt uncomfortable at doctor exams.

 Now I feel like a sexy woman again.
 I feel free.
 I go without a bra, I'm comfortable in my own skin I stare at myself in the mirror and love what I see.
 I feel beautiful again.

-It is never a phone call I have her wanted to hear.
+It is never a phone call I have ever wanted to hear.

 "Your results are in; you have been diagnosed with breast cancer."